Our Wild Child project helps connect families with the wildlife all around them

 We believe that children should have access to nature and we want to help people discover and care for the wildlife around them.
 Our Wild Child project is aimed at families with children aged 5-10 and helps them to explore their local wild spaces and learn how to care for nature.

-This Easter, in partnership with Herts County Council, we've prepared activity packs for five of the nature reserves we care for: King's Meads, Purwell Ninesprings, Stocker's Lake, Thorley Wash and Tring Reservoirs.
-Have a look on the map below to see where all the nature reserves are.
+In partnership with Herts County Council, we've prepared activity packs for ten of the nature reserves we care for.
+These packs will help you explore the reserves and learn about the wildlife that lives there.
+Have a look at the map below to see where all the nature reserves are.

 Hertfordshire County Council has committed to improve wildlife across the county by 20% by 2050.
 Last year its Cabinet approved the Sustainable Hertfordshire Strategy, and agreed to substantially fund and support an Action Plan.
 One of the actions is to continue to work with partners to stop the decline of local wildlife and encourage the reversal of loss – the County Council is proud to work with the Herts and Middlesex Wildlife Trust to do this.
 Find out more.